dijasila/GPAW/doc/summerschools/summerschool22/workflows/workflows.rst

 The totree command created some tasks for us.
 Actually they are not really tasks — they are just static pieces of data.
-But now that they exist, we can run other tasks on them.
+But now that they exist, we can run other tasks that depend on them.

 In the old workflow file (``workflow.py``), replace the ``workflow()`` function with the following function which